 Organic synthesis is one of the key stumbling blocks in medicinal chemistry.
-A necessary yet unsolved step in planning synthesis is solving the forward problem: given reactants and reagents, predict the products.
 We treat reaction prediction as a machine translation problem between the "language" of reactants-reagents and the "language" of products.
-We develop the Molecular Transformer model, which outperforms all algorithms in the literature, achieving a top-1 accuracy above 90% on a common benchmark dataset.
+This outperforms all algorithms in the literature, achieving a top-1 accuracy above 90% on a common benchmark dataset.
 Our algorithm requires no handcrafted rules, and accurately predicts subtle chemical transformations.
 Crucially, our model can accurately estimate its own uncertainty, with an uncertainty score that is 89% accurate in terms of classifying whether a prediction is correct.